UT-Austin-RPL/sirius-runtime-monitor/index_backup.markdown

 <table border="0" cellspacing="10" cellpadding="0" align="center">
   <tbody><tr><td>
-  <p align="justify" width="20%">We showcase qualitatively the human-in-the-loop deployment performances in initial and later stages of the deployment.
+  <p align="justify" width="20%">We showcase qualitatively the human-in-the-loop deployment performances in initial and later stages of the deployment in Sirius.
 The dynamics of human-robot partnership changes as deployment continues, with considerable less human workload. <br> <br>

 For the initial and final deployment stages (Round 0 and Round 3), we show a no-cut video of 10 consecutive task executions to give a truthful qualitative demonstration of the policy performance and human-robot partnership.
 Human intervenes when the robot fails to make task progress.
 Green video filter indicates the duration when human intervenes. </p>
 </td>